 Compensation Rates for Dependency Indemnity Compensation

 The total monthly compensation (click here for current rate tables) will depend upon a variety of factors, including the number of dependents and any Aid and Attendance or Housebound supplements.
-For example, a surviving spouse of a veteran who was rated as 100% disabled for at least 10 years, was married to the veteran for at least 8 years, has not remarried, and has 2 dependent children would would have received $2049 per month in 2008.
-DIC payments are not affected by any other income, with the exception of Survivor’s Benefit Plan income from the veteran’s military retirement program.
+For example, a surviving spouse of a veteran who was rated as 100 percent disabled for at least 10 years, was married to the veteran for at least 8 years, has not remarried, and has 2 dependent children would have received $2049 per month in 2008.
+DIC payments are not affected by any other income, with the exception of Survivor's Benefit Plan income from the veteran's military retirement program.
 SBP is reduced dollar for dollar for payments received from DIC (US Code Title 10 § 1450(c)).

 Veteran Service Requirements